Reading Time: 9 minutes

 • Account(s) sent to collections affect your credit reports and scores.

-• This can play a big part in your credit decisions… like buying a car.
+• Bad credit habits can play a big part in your credit decisions… like buying a car.

 Don’t wait any longer to start your journey towards better credit.
 Your credit reports demand your attention.
 Focusing on these critical aspects can help you manage your credit and achieve a better financial future.